0xPARC/0xparc-intro-book/src/oram.typ

   overflows are less likely to happen.
 On the other hand, we also do not want the eviction cost to be too expensive.
-Therefore, another tricky issue is how we can design an eviction algorithm that achieves the best of both worlds: with a small number of eviction operations, we want to keep the probability of overflow very small (technically: negligible in $N$).
+Therefore, another tricky issue is how we can design an eviction algorithm that achieves the best of both worlds: With a small number of eviction operations, we want to keep the probability of overflow very small (technically: negligible in $N$).

 #figure(image("binaryoram16-evict.png"),
   caption: [
     The `Evict` algorithm.
-Upon every data access operation, 2 buckets are chosen at every level of the tree for eviction during which one data block will be evicted to one of its children.
+Upon every data access operation, two buckets are chosen at every level of the tree for eviction during which one data block will be evicted to one of its children.
 To ensure security, a dummy eviction is performed for the child that does not